-Otley Road, LS16 9JX
+Otley Road, LS16 9JX.

 As the name of the reserve implies, it contains a number of “wet” habitats such as fen, alder and willow carr (another name for wet woodland) and wet meadow.
-These are mainly to be found on the northern side of the site, adjacent to the car park.
+These are mainly found on the northern side of the site, next to the car park.
 Here the ground is low-lying and the soils are waterlogged.
-However, as you walk into the site, the ground begins to rise slightly, and the soils become progressively drier.
-Now the wet woodland gives way to a drier woodland habitat dominated by oak and birch with localised planted beech, hornbeam and sycamore dating back to the 19th century.
+However, as you walk into the site, the ground begins to rise slightly, and the soil becomes progressively drier.
+The wet woodland then gives way to a drier woodland habitat dominated by oak and birch with localised planted beech, hornbeam and sycamore dating back to the 19th century.

 0113 232 9973

 (24 hour helpline)